 - Lactobacillus pentoaceticus – acid and gas producing

-Miso: Japanese ways of fermenting rice, barley but mostly soybeans.
-Miso is a natural, living food containing many healthy microorganisms such as Tetragenococcus halophilus.
-As probiotics bacteria can be killed by over-cooking, add the miso to soups or other foods just before they are removed from the heat.
-Or better, use miso without any cooking at all.
+Miso: Japanese ways of fermenting rice, barley and soybeans.
+Miso contains healthy microorganisms such as Tetragenococcus halophilus.
+The bacteria is killed by over-cooking so add miso just before serving.

-Natto: Traditional Japanese food often used at breakfast.
-Made from soybeans fermented with the potent strain Bacillus subtilis.
+Natto: Soybeans fermented with Bacillus subtilis.
 It contains enzymes and compounds with exceptional health benefits.

-Kombucha: Japanese fermented sweetened tea containing both healthy bacteria and yeast.
-A kombucha culture often contains the bacteria Gluconacetobacter xylinus and one or more of the yeasts Saccharomyces cerevisiae, Brettanomyces bruxellensis, Candida stellata, Schizosaccharomyces pombe, Torulaspora delbrueckii, and Zygosaccharomyces bailii.
+Kombucha: A kombucha culture often contains Gluconacetobacter xylinus and one or more of the yeasts Saccharomyces cerevisiae, Brettanomyces bruxellensis, Candida stellata, Schizosaccharomyces pombe, Torulaspora delbrueckii, and Zygosaccharomyces bailii.